jakintosh/coalescent-computer-protocol/README.md

 # Translators

 When we define a translator in a deterministic binary format, we get all of those same benefits as schemas.
 Translators can be semantically linked to the schemas they operate on, making it simple for an agent to say "I have data in {this} schema, is there a translator available to map it onto {that} schema?".
-This also enables coalescence; if multiple schemas are being devloped in paralell, when one (or several) gain major traction, the defunct schemas can be mapped onto the leading standard, or mutiple similar schemas can be mapped between each other to enable interoperability; for example, if a betamax could have been placed into a VHS player, and the VHS player knew how to identify and translate that data automatically.
+This also enables coalescence; if multiple schemas are being devloped in parallel, when one (or several) gain major traction, the defunct schemas can be mapped onto the leading standard, or mutiple similar schemas can be mapped between each other to enable interoperability; for example, if a betamax could have been placed into a VHS player, and the VHS player knew how to identify and translate that data automatically.

 # Validator